avichapman/feature-magnitude-regularization/README.md

 # feature-magnitude-regularization

-This is a Python3 / [Pytorch](https://pytorch.org/) implementation of FMR, as described in the paper **"Enhancing Fine-Grained Visual Recognition in the Low-Data Regime Through Feature Magnitude Regularization"**, by Avraham Chapmanm, Haiming Xiu and Lingqiao Liu.
+This is a Python3 / [Pytorch](https://pytorch.org/) implementation of FMR, as described in the paper **"Enhancing Fine-Grained Visual Recognition in the Low-Data Regime Through Feature Magnitude Regularization"**, by Avraham Chapmanm, Haiming Xu and Lingqiao Liu.

 ## Abstract